PeckDJ/PeckDJ-/README.md

 ## Hi, I'm Peck 👋

-**Healthcare data & AI — Healthcare, Real-World Evidence, and Clinical ML.**
+**Healthcare data & AI — pharmacovigilance, real-world evidence, and clinical ML.**

 I work at the intersection of drug safety and data science: turning messy, real-world healthcare data into evidence that people can actually act on.
-My background is in clinical research and business operation in the healthcare industry, and I'm now focused on applying machine learning and modern data tooling to safety, outcomes, and population-health questions.
+My background is in clinical research and business operations in the healthcare industry, and I'm now focused on applying machine learning and modern data tooling to safety, outcomes, and population-health questions.

 ### What I'm focused on